wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_ibft_discardValidatorVote.md

 ---
-title: etc:ibft_discardValidatorVote \[POST\] {disallowed}
+title: etc:ibft_discardValidatorVote  {disallowed} - Ethereum Classic
-description: Discards a proposal to add or remove a validator with the specifiedaddress.
+description: Example code for the etc:ibft_discardValidatorVote  {disallowed} json-rpc method. Сomplete guide on how to use etc:ibft_discardValidatorVote  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters